Icechamp11200/Nexus-Adventures/README.md

 The people that created the plugin.
 All hail them.

-* Icechamp11200 - Owner of Nexus Gaming
+* Icechamp11200 - Owner of Nexus Gamers
-* cheese5505 - Admin on Nexus Gaming
+* cheese5505 - Admin on Nexus Gamers
 * The Multiverse crew - For creating MOST of it.